Andrew Bates (spokesman)

-Andrew James Bates (born January 8, 1987) is an American political staffer who served as Deputy Assistant to the President and Senior Deputy Press Secretary.
-A member of the Democratic Party, he was previously the Director of Rapid Response for the Joe Biden 2020 presidential campaign.
-Bates also worked in the Obama-Biden Administration as Press Secretary for the U.S. Trade Representative (2014–2016) and as a communications aide in the White House (2010–2013).
-Bates was the North Carolina communications director for Hillary Clinton's 2016 presidential campaign and led the Democratic super PAC American Bridge's House races arm in 2018.
+Andrew James Bates (born January 8, 1987) is an American political staffer who is currently managing crisis communication for Senator Ruben Gallego.

+He previously was Deputy Assistant to the President and Senior Deputy Press Secretary for the Biden Administration.
+A member of the Democratic Party, he was director of rapid response for the Joe Biden 2020 presidential campaign.
+He also worked in the Obama-Biden Administration as press secretary for the U.S. Trade Representative (2014–2016) and as a communications aide in the White House (2010–2013).

 Early life and education

 Bates is a native of Winston-Salem, North Carolina.
 He graduated from Richard Joshua Reynolds High School in Winston-Salem.
 He has a bachelor's degree in Political Science from North Carolina State University, where he graduated in 2009 after taking time off to intern for the 2008 Obama campaign.

 Career

 Obama administration

-While studying political science at North Carolina State University, Bates took time off from school to intern for the 2008 Obama campaign.
-After returning to earn his degree, he was hired by the White House as a media monitor, later becoming a press assistant and then a researcher.

-In December 2013, Bates began serving as press secretary to the U.S. Trade Representative, Ambassador Michael Froman.
-While transitioning roles, Politico wrote that he had been a "fixture" of the Obama communications team.
+In December 2013, Bates became press secretary to the U.S. Trade Representative Michael Froman.